Published On: Jun 28 2013 04:06:05 PM EDTUpdated On: Jul 01 2015 02:00:00 AM EDT

 1908: SOS goes into effect as the new Morse code international distress signal, replacing CQD.
 It would be used for the first time on June 10, 1909, with the Cunard liner RMS Slavonia transmitting the signal after it wrecked off the Azores.

 1906: Estée Lauder, the entrepreneur and co-founder of Estée Lauder Companies, is born Josephine Esther Mentzer in Corona, Queens, New York.
 Lauder founded the cosmetics company with her husband, Joseph Lauder, in 1935.
-She's seen here, at left, with a customer in 1966.
+Lauder, seen here, at left, with a customer in 1966, died at the age of 95 on April 24, 2004.

 1904: The third modern Olympic games opens in St. Louis, Missouri, making them the first held outside of Europe and the first in the United States.
 The games, which were overshadowed by the concurrently running Louisiana Purchase Exposition, stretched out over nearly five months.
 Boxing, dumbbells, freestyle wrestling and the decathlon made their debuts at the event, which wouldn't return to the U.S. until 1932 with Los Angeles hosting.